August 26, 2021

-While simple questions rarely have simple answers, David Powlison was fond of saying, “[There is a] simplicity on the far side of every complexity.”¹ So the simple answer to this question is, “Yes, the battle does get easier.”
+While simple questions rarely have simple answers, David Powlison was fond of saying, “[There is a] simplicity on the far side of every complexity.”¹ So, the simple answer to this question is, “Yes, the battle against sexual sin does get easier.”
 However, in order to understand what that really looks like, we need to wade through the complex depths of the human experience.

-Growth in the battle against sexual sin requires an increasing self-awareness of your own life experiences and how they have shaped you.
+Growth in the battle against sexual sin requires an increasing self-awareness of your life’s experiences and how they have shaped you.
 Your enemy knows your weaknesses.
 Do you?

 Someone who has sown into sexual sin for decades has a difficult battle ahead of him because he has invested into corruption.
 Even if in the present he does all the right things to avoid temptation, he will still be reaping the consequences of sowing into a corrupt mind for so long.
-This is why it’s so difficult to not automatically lust after others.
-This is why people feel like they lose all self-control when triggered by specific circumstances that lead them right back to their well-worn paths of sin.
+This is why it’s so difficult to not automatically lust after others, and why people feel they lose all self-control when triggered by specific circumstances that lead them right back to their well-worn paths of sin.

 First, we must acknowledge that God’s grace in Jesus Christ is more powerful than decades of sinful sowing to the flesh.
 Jesus, by the Spirit, raises the dead to life.
 There is no one who is too far gone from the free offer of the gospel.
 Our hope is not simply in being cleaned up; our hope is that we have been made new creations who are definitively alive to God in Christ.